A Marketplace for AI-Generated Adult Content and Deepfakes: Ethical considerations statement

 \section{Ethical considerations statement}

-This research is exempt from IRB review (anon.).
+This research is exempt from IRB review (Indiana University protocol 24578).
 Our data collection complies with the robots.txt directives provided by the Civitai platform.
-To protect the rights, privacy, and well-being of any real human, we did not disclose any personally identifiable information.
-All data submitted to OpenAI large language models for annotation was publicly available on the web.
+To protect the rights, privacy, and well-being of any real human, the manuscript does not disclose any personally identifiable information.
+The dataset released with this study includes only the data that is necessary to reproduce our results by generating the manuscript figures.
+It does not include any personally identifiable information.

+To limit exposure to disturbing material, we restricted manual review of graphic content to a single annotator rather than requiring independent replication, accepting a tradeoff between inter-rater reliability and researcher well-being.
+The annotator was briefed in advance and could pause or discontinue at any point.
+Future work on similar platforms should establish formal researcher well-being protocols, including access to psychological support.